victorlenerd/victorlenerd/README.md

 🔭 I’m currently working on:

-- **Scheduler0:** a web app that gives you more control over your scheduled tasks.
-- **iDraw:** a native iPad app for sharing notes which takes advantage of PencilKit.
+- **Scheduler0:** A simple cloud scheduling server for your apps and backend..

 🌱 I’m currently learning:

+- Distributed programming
 - Swift and things within the apple development ecosystem
 - Datastructures and Algorithms